 It's mainly quite meditative stuff, inspired by the early pioneers of electronic music: Laurie Spiegel, Pauline Oliveros and also the early work of Steve Reich.These musicians either used tape loops or sequencers to experiment with melody, harmony and rhythm.

-This piece uses two step-sequencers (software the triggers a set of notes over a number of bars).
-Each sequencer is in a different odd time signature and they're pitched a fifth interval apart.
+My latest live piece used two step-sequencers (software the triggers a set of notes over a number of bars).
+Each sequencer was in a different odd time signature and they were pitched a fifth interval apart.

-Both sequencers are controlling a single synth.
-Then I'm controlling both the sequencer and the synth using the a single media keyboard contoller, improvising in C minor with delay and other effects.
+Both sequencers controlled a single synth.
+Then I controlled both the sequencer and the synth using the a single media keyboard contoller, improvising in C minor with delay and other effects.

 I get the sense that for those early experimental musicians, making their music was about breaking compositional rules and about play and discovery with the new technology at the time.